Stabax/OmniUnit_old/readme.md

-STBLIB is a easy useful toolkit library for C++ language.
+STBLIB is an easy useful toolkit library for C++ language.
 It enable you to start your projects faster.

 This awesome library provides these features :